-6.4 Communication of Operating Orders
+6.4 Communication of Operating Instructions

-The CAISO shall use normal verbal and electronic communication to issue operating orders to the Connected Entity.
+The CAISO shall use normal verbal and electronic communication to issue Operating Instructions to the Connected Entity.

 * * * * * *

 7.7.6 System Operations in the Event of a Market Disruption

 (a) Actions in the Event of a Market Disruption, to Prevent a Market Disruption, or to Minimize the Extent of a Market Disruption.
 The CAISO may take one or more of the following actions in the event of a Market Disruption, to prevent a Market Disruption, or to minimize the extent of a Market Disruption: